couchdeveloper/Cancellation/README.md

 #### An example might help for what we can use these combinators:

-Implement a function `&&`, which returns a new token which semantically defines of AND-ing two cancellation tokens.
+Implement a function `&&`, which returns a new token which semantically defines AND-ing two cancellation tokens.

 An implementation might look as follows: